FluffyNinja67/MegastoreSimulator-CustomButtonHints/README.md

     AddButtonToUI("myaction_name", delegate { ExampleFunction(); });
 ```
 This adds the button to a list of actions that will be added to the UI regardless of exsisting content next time it draws.

+Either of these methods should be used in a Harmony patch that occurs before the UI draw

 Next is the `RemoveButtonFromUI()` function.
 It behaves similar to the second method of adding, where it adds it to a list to be removed.
 Making sure it does NOT draw on the next update to the UI